sympleaichat/FlutterPhosphorIconsViewer/README.md

-**Fluent Icons Viewer**
+**Phosphor Icons Viewer**

-A simple, fast, and searchable web application to explore all icons from Flutter's fluentui_system_icons package.
+A simple, fast, and searchable web application to explore all icons from Flutter's phosphor_flutter package.
 This tool was created to provide an easy-to-use visual reference, which was previously unavailable.

 Live Demo: [https://sympleaichat.github.io/FlutterFluentIconsViewer/](https://sympleaichat.github.io/FlutterFluentIconsViewer/)